railsbridge-boston/railsbridge-boston/views/workshop/mvc.deck.markdown

 * The **data** components of my system
 * How these pieces relate to each other with **associations**
 * Validating objects to ensure good data gets in the system
-* These depend on the "business" logic, ex: bookstore, blog, forum
+* These depend on the "business" logic, ex: bookstore, blog, social network
 * Where the CRUD interaction with the database happens!
   * Create
   * Read